janoslim/janoslim.github.io/index.md

 ## Education

 * [2021 - Current] MS/PhD Student at the Department of Artificial Intelligence at Yonsei University
+* [2017 - 2021] BEng in Computer Engineering at Hankuk University of Foreign Studies (Double Major)
 * [2017 - 2021] BA in Journalism at Hankuk University of Foreign Studies
-* [2017 - 2021] BEng in Computer Engineering at Hankuk University of Foreign Studies